filamentphp/filament/packages/forms/docs/03-fields.md

     ->defaultItems(1)
 ```

-You may set a label to customize the text that should be displayed in the button for adding a repeater row.
+You may set a label to customize the text that should be displayed in the button for adding a repeater row:

 ```php